ACM40960/project-21200461/README.md

 The Hassle free approach

 All the necessary libraries are downloaded as part of the notebook and uses its own compute power to run the project.
-There is also a link to launch the colab notebook in the adversarial_attack.ipynb file.
 <br><br>
 <a href="https://colab.research.google.com/drive/1LW_No_8RhMR1EHG_9vBxksWIenLtS8bh?usp=sharing">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" class="center" alt="Open In Colab"/>